ProGamerGov/neural-style-pt/INSTALL.md

 # neural-style-pt Installation

-This guide will walk you through the setup for `neural-style-pt` on Ubuntu.
-If you wish to install PyTorch on a different operating system like Windows or MacOS, installation guides can be found [here](https://pytorch.org).
+This guide will walk you through the setup for `neural-style-pt` on Ubuntu and Windows.
+If you wish to install PyTorch and neural-style-pt on a different operating system like MacOS, installation guides can be found [here](https://pytorch.org).

 Note that in order to reduce their size, the pre-packaged binary releases (pip, Conda, etc...) have removed support for some older GPUs, and thus you will have to install from source in order to use these GPUs.